[Updated on 2018-06-14 to fix typos, add links, clarify some points]

 And before I close the languages bit, have a look at this study.

-The very same applies to the ‘instant success’, or ‘get rich quickly’ books.
-They work on a principle of giving you a reading equivalent of getting high.
+The very same principle applies to the ‘instant success’, or ‘get rich quickly’ books.
+They work on a premise of giving you a reading equivalent of getting high.
 They make you believe that things are easier than they really are.

 Yes… many of these clowns act smart creating an idyllic picture of a hacker sitting on a beach in Phuket or Bali and making tones of money while everyone else is wasting their life…